This text is translated into Russian by google automatic human level neural machine.

 Another prototype in 2015 was launched by the company Alibaba Group, which is responsible for online trading in the Chinese space.
 Simultaneously, Sesame Credit (or Zhima Credit), a commercial prototype of the Unified Information Center, was launched.
 It was his more modern local versions that were later distributed in a number of cities; in other cities, Zhima Credit holds a monopoly on information about residents.

-It is known that today the Social Loan System is rather a set of disparate systems, each of which so far simply studies the work of various algorithms in order to identify the best combination.
+It is known that today the Social Credit System is rather a set of disparate systems, each of which is just studying the work of various algorithms in order to identify the best combination.
 Therefore, we can safely say that while many Chinese citizens live in a test version of an as yet unknown reality.
-However, the Chinese authorities have plans to improve this structure.
-And the nearest date related to this is already very close in the future - this is the 2020 year, in which the PRC is planning to create a truly unified Social Trust System, when all the information for each citizen will be in one database.
+However, the Chinese authorities also have plans to improve this structure.
+And the closest date associated with this in the future is already very close - this is the 2020th year, in which the PRC plans to create a truly unified System of Social Trust, when all information for each citizen will be in one database.

-How will the second part of the system work, related to access to services and benefits?
+How will the second part of the system, related to access to services and benefits, work?
 Some assumptions can be made based on existing prototypes.
-For example, in the city of Rongcheng, with a rating of D (the lowest of all), they hardly even take a simple job, loans and tickets for airplanes are also unavailable, and you can rent something only with a large deposit.
-If, for example, for representatives of C and D rent a bike costs 200 yuan, then for citizens of level A + this happens without collateral, besides, the first one and a half hours of using transport is generally free.
-In addition, for owners of A + treatment is free of charge, if it fits into a certain amount - and the higher the rating, the greater the amount covered by insurance.
+For example, in the city of Rongcheng, with a D rating (the lowest of all), they hardly take even simple jobs, loans and plane tickets are also not available, and you can rent something only with a large deposit.
+If, for example, for representatives C and D, renting a bike costs 200 yuan, then for citizens of level A + this happens without a deposit, besides, the first hour and a half of using the transport is generally free.
+In addition, for A + holders, treatment is free if it fits into a certain amount - and the higher the rating, the greater the amount covered by the insurance.

-These are the general principles of the work of the Social Trust System, from which it is clear that at least from the outside they are trying to observe the following principle: the possibility of acquiring material benefits is directly proportional to how well you fit into this system.
-The current level of technology development is already reducing the rating for ticketless travel, smoking in prohibited places, scattering garbage.
-And in Shanghai, for example, they tested the scoring on a very family matter - they set a rating downgrade for those who had not visited their parents for a long time.
+These are the general principles of the Social Trust System, from which it can be seen that, at least from the outside, they are trying to observe the following principle: the possibility of acquiring material wealth is directly proportional to how well you fit into this system.
+The current level of technology development already allows you to reduce the rating for free travel, smoking in prohibited places, throwing garbage.
+And in Shanghai, for example, they tested scoring on a very family issue - they established a decrease in the rating for those who had not visited their parents for a long time.
 And this, believe me, is just the beginning.